LankeyBoard/RulesGraph/generatedRules.md

 slug: LINEAGE-RULE-DESC

 ruleType: RULE\
 Your character's physiology.
-Visit the lineage section for a list of options.
+Visit the [lineage section](/rules/lineages) for a list of options.

 ## Culture

 slug: CULTURE-RULE-DESC

 ruleType: RULE\
 Where your character grew up.
+Visit the [culture section](/rules/cultures) for a list of options.

+## Class

+slug: CLASS-RULES-DESC

+ruleType: RULE\
-Visit the culture section for a list of options
+What your character does.
+This is their main skill set and how they contribute as adventurers.
+Visit the [classes section](/rules/classes) for a list of options.

 ## Stats